I am not ashamed that I won’t vote Liberal, or in my case as I am

 Back in 2006 my father died from Mesothelioma* and it obviously had a big effect on my life as you would expect.
 Obviously my attention to the whole Asbestos issue was ramped up and still is to this day, and if I am being honest with myself is the base reasoning for why I just can’t vote for a party that has Tony Abbott or Julie Bishop in it.

-Tony Abbott was quite famous for dismissing Mr Banton’s bid to lodge a petition backing subsidies for the Mesothelioma drug Alimta, as a ‘Stunt’.
+Tony Abbott was quite famous for dismissing Mr Banton’s bid to lodge a petition backing subsidies for the Mesothelioma drug Alimta, as a ‘Stunt’ (have a listen to the video, is charming NOT!).
 To add insult to the injury, he then stated “Let's be upfront about this.
 I know Bernie is very sick, but just because a person is sick doesn't necessarily mean that he is pure of heart in all things”.
 To someone who has had a loved one die of Mesothelioma you can imagine how heartless that sounds?

 With Julie Bishop, it is a tad more complicated...
 Ms Bishop was a solicitor who defended CSR Limited and the state government insurance office in the Wittenoom case.
 Now, many of us have been put in positions not of our choosing by companies we worked for in the past, so I do understand that Ms Bishop is not personally responsible for her actions in this case.
 Therefore the situation where Mr Bishop was “rhetorically asking the court why workers should be entitled to jump court queues just because they were dying” could be construed as ‘legal theatre’, not truly reflecting on her as a person.